dentarg/auth0-blog/_posts/2017-07-13-real-world-angular-series-part-6.markdown

 Reactive forms yield lightweight templates, but can result in apparently complex component classes.
 The risk of indirection is higher for developers coming into a project.
 However, the gains include much more granular control, as well as the ability to implement robust, strongly customized validation—particularly when multiple form controls need to be validated as a group.

-{% include tweet_quote.html quote_text="#Angular reactive forms provide granular control and support robust custom validation." %}
+{% include tweet_quote.html quote_text="Angular reactive forms provide granular control and support robust custom validation." %}

 ### Event Form Requirements